 Natural flea treatments can also work wonders to kill and repel flea & ticks.
 Many are not designed as contact kill sprays, but Wondercide uses cedar oil to actually interfere with bad bugs’ octopamine receptors (octopamine is needed for life-sustaining functions in these bugs) and suffocate them.

 Wondercide is scientifically proven to kill these nasty pests!

 Myth: Flea collars are a safe and effective alternative to topical spot-drops and pills!

 Truth: Considering fleas spend most of their time off the host, flea collars are the least effective method of preventing fleas.
 Flea collars also release harsh chemicals continuously and can be transferred to pet owners, subjecting them to the same residue that persists on a pet’s fur for weeks.

 Myth: The government (or EPA) won’t allow companies to sell dangerous flea treatments to consumers!

-Truth: The EPA does not assess the safety of pesticides; it instead assesses the risk associated with a particular product being on the market.
+Truth: The EPA does not assess the safety of conventional pesticides; it instead assesses the risk associated with a particular product being on the market.
 Take a moment to research ingredients used in common flea and tick treatments.